-While there is currently no law in place that demands companies in the UK provide facilities like folding changing mats for parents to change their babies on, many of them choose to in any case because it’s good for business and shows customers that they’re valued and cared about.
+While there is currently no law in place that demands companies in the UK to provide changing facilities for parents to change their babies in, many of them choose to in any case because it’s good for business and shows customers that they’re valued and cared about.

-But there does seem to be a slight issue when it comes to dads trying to change their babies, with fewer places providing these facilities in men’s toilets.
+But there does seem to be a slight issue when it comes to dads trying to change their babies, with fewer places providing these facilities in men’s toilets or in unisex spaces.

 Back in February last year, 27-year-old father Al Ferguson from Tunbridge Wells in Kent aired the struggles he faced as a dad trying to change his child while out in public, with brands like Strada, Pizza Express and Caffe Nero all barring him from using their facilities because they were just for women.